 Magic and Loss: The Pleasures of the Internet

 Virginia Heffernan does for the Internet what Pauline Kael did for movies and Marshall McLuhan did for television.
 She helps us rethink this new medium: its enormity, its effect on society, and our place in it.
-Now the "Machine Politics" and "Appitude" columnist at Yahoo!
-News, covering the collision of technology, culture and life.is also a former contributor to The New York Times.
+She was the "Machine Politics" and "Appitude" columnist at Yahoo!
+News, and has contributed to The New York Times.
 From 2006 to 2011, she wrote television criticism and The Medium column for The New York Times Magazine.
 She's regularly requested by a range of institutions—universities, libraries, Fortune 100 corporations, political organizations, ad agencies.

 The Internet: Understanding the Medium for Businesses

 Many companies underestimate how immersive and robust Internet culture is.
 They fail to recalibrate their messages for an online world that is rapidly displacing traditional media as the hub of conversation, content viewing, shopping.
 In this talk, Virginia Heffernan shows businesses how to capitalize on the intrinsic (and limitless) possibilities of the Internet.
 What are the important distinctions between the Internet and, say, television or print?
 How do Internet users think, behave, search, watch and consume?
 Plain spoken and lively, Heffernan offers corporate audiences -- product sellers, service providers, content producers -- an abundance of insight and real-world examples.
 The Internet is not just a reformation of stuff found in the real world.
 The Internet is its own world, with its own rules of engagement, its own expectations.
 It's a force to be reckoned with -- and profited from